Strengthening Democratic Engagement - a Metropolitan Academy

 How will participants prepare for the Academy?

-Potential Academy participants will apply in Winter 2021.
-Academy participants will be notified before April 2021.
-In late-spring 2021, DCP will send Academy participants a spiral-bound set of materials to review in advance of the Academy.
-With the assistance of a DCP liaison, core leadership groups will be asked to 1) meet as a group in late spring 2021 to meet one another and begin identifying their expectations for the Academy; and 2) meet with their Academy liaison approximately one month prior to the Academy program to discuss Academy expectations and answer any questions about the initiative.
+In late-spring, DCP will send Academy participants a spiral-bound set of materials to review in advance of the Academy.
+With the assistance of a DCP liaison, core leadership groups will be asked to 1) meet as a group in late spring 2023 to meet one another and begin identifying their expectations for the Academy; and 2) meet with their Academy liaison approximately one month prior to the Academy program to discuss Academy expectations and answer any questions about the initiative.

 What should participants expect at the Academy?